kyeah/Game-Technology/a4/media/OgreBall/scripts/meshes/README.md

 Duplicate paths or strings by using type=previous (duplicate last path created) or type=previous-combined (duplicate the entirety of the path created up until that point)

+## Notes

 Most options are NOT needed, but if you omit an option that IS needed, the program will crash with a segfault...sorry

+Do NOT repeat points when making a path, shape, or track, or the extruder will hang and you will be sad.
+A shape is required to be closed, and will be closed implicitly.

+For some reason, updating to the newest version of OgreProcedural broke scaling, so scale all of your points manually for points and shapes.